J-Siu/h2ghost/README.md

 noCache|boolean|[Helmet Ref.](https://helmetjs.github.io/docs/frameguard/)
 xssFilter|boolean|[Helmet Ref.](https://helmetjs.github.io/docs/xss-filter/)

 Helmet features in following table require configuration object.
 Enable them by uncommenting and filling in the configuration object.
-Pleae refer to links in reference column for configuration format.
+Please refer to links in reference column for configuration format.

 >> ONLY UNCOMMENT FEATURES YOU ARE USING.